-Hamas arrests comedian over video lament of Gaza power cuts
+In rare demonstration, thousands protest power cuts in Gaza

 - Woman killed in wrong-way collision with ambulance on I-5

+Hamas, an Islamic militant group sworn to Israel’s destruction, has ruled the territory since 2007, routinely clamping down on critics.

+Despite the hardships, anti-Hamas protests have been rare, in part because of fear and because even disgruntled Gazans believe there’s no realistic path to toppling the militants.

 Gaza is currently experiencing the worst electricity shortage in years, with power supplied to households only three to four hours a day in a cold winter.
+Residents have tried to improvise, using old kerosene heaters to keep warm and restarting previously disused community ovens for cooking and baking.

+In recent weeks, Gaza residents have staged spontaneous demonstrations, including marching at night with torches to demand more electricity.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.